AyeCode/invoicing/readme.txt

 = 2.1.5 =
 * Show admin notice on our settings page if a GetPaid database table is missing - ADDED
 * Better BuddyPress integration - ADDED
+* Ability to manually delete a subscription - ADDED

 = 2.1.4 =
 * Validate minimum amounts without sending the value to the servers - CHANGED